 Honors: Most experienced sponsors

-Upside Avenue is a new multifamily (apartment) REIT that was just launched in August 2018.
-The target yield is 6-8% per year and IRR of 12-15%.
+Upside Avenue is a newer multifamily (apartment) REIT that was launched in August 2018.
+The target yield is 6-8% per year and IRR of 10-15%.
 They claim to target "recession resistant" deals, and intend to create a diversified portfolio of them.

 Upside Avenue would be unremarkable if it wasn't for the extrodinarily impressive looking record of it's parent company (Casoro Capital).
 I personally feel we're late in the cycle, and as a conservative investor I don't even look at a multifamily deal unless the sponsor has full real estate cycle experience in the current strategy and didn't lose any investor money.
 (More aggressive investors will have different criteria).
 So for me, a top-notch sponsor can be hard to find.